 This ECC Decision initially designated only the 1800 MHz band for GSM systems.
-However subsequent to a request to study the possibility to use UMTS and LTE technologies for onboard aircraft mobile communications, the ECC decided to update this ECC Decision.
+However subsequent to a request to study the possibility to use UMTS and LTE technologies for onboard aircraft mobile communications, the ECC decided to update this ECC Decision on 14 March 2014.
 The technical conditions for the use of the added cellular technologies are detailed in ECC Report 187 whose results are included in the Annex of this ECC Decision.